OmegaArmadillo/EDOPro-Custom-Cards/README.md

 Feral Wildheart - Need to finish trap immunity effect
 Cutting Bladedge - Need to finish summoning condition and battle effect
 Devoted Wroughtweiler - Not started
-Skilled HERO Kid - Not Started, need to find work around for naming
+Skilled HERO Kid - Not started, need to find work around for naming
 Winged KuriHERO - Not started
 HERO Evolution - Not started
-Nova Wingman - Need to make atk gain effect not continuous
+Nova Wingman - Working
 Supernova Wingman - Not started
 HERO Fusion Resurgence - Not started
 Naval Mariner - Not started
 Thrashing Wildheart - Not started
-Storming Thundergiant - Need to figure out return to hand efffect, need to start negation effect
+Storming Thunder Giant - Need to figure out return to hand efffect, need to start negation effect
 Galactic Wizard - Not started
 Illusionist Witch - Not started
 Demon Dynamo - Not started